Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 These rules have not been strictly followed by everyone, however, are important to many people.

-This character usually lies in the middle of a common three-character Chinese name, right after one's family name.
+The character of a generation name usually lies in the middle of a common three-character Chinese name, right after one's family name.

 Animals of the 12 Chinese Zodiac Signs have their special characteristics, which developed different rules in regard to numerology.